redot-rex/rex-engine/CONTRIBUTING.md

 contributing to Redot, especially via bug reports or pull requests.

 The [Redot Documentation](https://docs.redotengine.org/en/stable/contributing/development/) has a dedicated Contributing section which details these points and more, and is a recommended read.
-Additionally, there is more information about the Experimental engine in the [Experimental Documentation](https://docs-experimental.redotengine.org/).
+Additionally, there is more information about the ReX Engine in the [ReX Documentation](https://docs-experimental.redotengine.org/).

 ## Table of contents